BE LAKE SMART Tips

 a retaining wall, or vegetation buffer.

-Contact Lake Poinsett Water Project District for an evaluation of how erosion-proof your shoreline is.
+Contact Lake Poinsett Water Project District for an evaluation of how erosion-proof your

 ✓ Pets, people, boats, lawn furniture, and anything you chose to wash should be cleaned where the water can’t run into the lake.